Ranger Fagan, German Shepherd Mix

 What is the blue box on his collar?
 Ranger has a GPS unit attached to him in case he decides to go adventure on his own.
 If he were to get lost, we can use the tracking unit and its accompanying phone app to track his location and get him to safety.
 This unit does not buzz or shock and is by the company Whistle.

 Is Ranger related to Mindy?
-We don’t know!
+Probably not.
 Mindy is 8 years old, and we don’t know who either of their doggy family members are.
 There’s always a chance they are related!
 You can watch them together on Ranger’s instagram page, Go For Ranger.

 What other breeds do you think Ranger is mixed with?
-The sky’s the limit on what Ranger’s DNA is mixed with.
-He has German Shepherd-like physical features and behavior traits, so that one is a safe bet.
-The rest could be anything.
+According to his Embark DNA test, Ranger is German Shepherd, Australian Cattle Dog, and a pinch of Labrador Retriever.
 DNA makeup doesn’t always show up in physical features, making mutts’ looks extra special!

 (For fun!
 Try Embark’s guess the breed game: https://embarkvet.com/resources/guess-the-breed/ and see for yourself!)